edgedb/easy-edgedb/README.md

 }
 ```

-We wrote `MULTI` in front of `LINK` because one `Person` should be able to link to more than one `City`.
-The opposite of `MULTI` is `SINGLE`, but if you just write `LINK` then EdgeDB will treat it as `SINGLE`.
+We wrote `multi` in front of `link` because one `Person` should be able to link to more than one `City`.
+The opposite of `multi` is `single`, which only allows one object to link to it.
+But `single` is the default, so if you just write `link` then EdgeDB will treat it as `single`.

-Now when we `INSERT` Jonathan Harker, he will be connected to the type `City`.
-Technically, we can now just enter this to create him now:
+Now when we insert Jonathan Harker, he will be connected to the type `City`.
+Since `places_visited` is not `required`, we can still just enter this to create him now:

 ```
 INSERT Person {